weeeBox/mobile-system-design/exercises/caching-library.md

-# Mobile System Design Exercise: Caching Library [work in progress]
+# Mobile System Design Exercise: Caching Library
 The task might be simply defined as "Design Caching Library".
 The definition is purposely vague and requires some clarification.

 ## Gathering Requirements